Affiliate links on Android Authority may earn us a commission. Learn more.

 Software and processing are more important

 “AI camera” is a term thrown around by a lot of companies.
-Whether we’re talking about software from Google, Huawei, Apple, Samsung, or any other manufacturer, image processing plays a massive part in the final image.
+Whether we’re talking about software from Google, Xiaomi, Apple, Samsung, or any other manufacturer, image processing plays a massive part in the final image.

 Low light and pixel size